Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 The first sensible step is to nail down our elective motivators

 During depressive episodes, we experience a mental wrestling match to compel accountability.
 Its success depends on the sense of importance introduced in the fight.
 Each elective motivator needs profound focus without a roaming mind.
 Again, easily said.
-Once conquered, your first step forward clocks in.
+Once conquered your first step forward clocks in.

-What’s the toughest part of going to your first group class, or any class?
+Question: What’s the toughest part of going to your first group class, or any class?

-Leaving the house, right?
+Answer: Leaving the house, right?
+(It was for me.)

 Cook group exercise and social contact in the same pot